What Do Financial Advisors Do? (And Do I Need One?)

 - Greater portfolio diversification.”

-4) What Do Financial Advisors Do?
-They Get You to Act and Stop Procrastinating Your Retirement Plan
+4. Financial Advisors Get You to Act and Stop Procrastinating Your Retirement Plan

 Just like a regular checkup with your doctor or dentist can spark you to take better care of your health, meeting regularly with your financial advisor is proven to get you to take actions for the health of your finances.